davetron5000/naildrivin5.com/_posts/2019-12-02-dependency-inversion-principle-is-a-tradeoff.md

 But like we discussed in the open/closed principle post, this added flexibility doesn't come for free.
 It has a cost, which is to make the overall system harder to understand, because you can no longer look at `ShipmentIntake`'s source code and know what objects it will use at runtime.
-If we didn't *need* the ability to swap out implementations, this is needless flexibility for now benefit.
+If we didn't *need* the ability to swap out implementations, this is needless flexibility for no benefit.

 And remember, we introduced this not to make our code "better", but to solve a problem with how we do testing in Java.
 If we were using Ruby, we would not have the original problem.
 Here is the original `ShipmentIntake` in